stonemjs/docs/src/docs/architecture/container.md

 ### Destructuring Resolution

-Because the container is a Proxy, you can **destructure** multiple dependencies at once — clean and elegant, especially in constructor or factory parameters.
+Because the container is a Proxy, you can **destructure** multiple dependencies at once, clean and elegant, especially in constructor or factory parameters.

 ::: tabs#class-factory-function
 @tab:active Class-based